mu-ni/memo/bq/a.md

 4. List three strengths
+  - as female engineer, sensitive to details involved in all code reviews, thanks for their trust
+  - curious about new technologies, would like to share organized several workshop, feedback is good
-  - My daily work is well planned, todo list by priority, methodical engineer
+  - daily work is well planned, todo list by priority never make myself busy at the last moment

-  - Willing to learn new technologies, share knowledge with others workshop since last year, build engineer culture, so they support me a lot spring-boot, curator
+topics:
+    - zookeeper&curator
+    - protobuffer&RPC
+    - Spark&Yarn
+    - InMEM DB, Write-Ahead Logging, Sharding&Tablet, Replica

+bugs:
-  - As Female engineer, very sensitive to details usually easier to find Hard-to-detect bugs, involved in many code reviews within my team class loading sequence in classpath, maven dependency tree
+    - class loading sequence, maven dependency tree

-5. Introduce yourself, introduce projects(难点，克服，个人贡献)
-  - My name is muni.
-I am an engineer with four years experience
-  - working at 4pd as r&d engineer
-  - server-side development and ML workflow research
+    - volatile, not atomic operation, high concurrency, NPE
+    - high concurrency, CPU usage rage high, store in MEM not get from ZK
+    - open file, not close stream in time, unnecessary sockets in MEM -> try with resource -

 6. What I want to improve most
-  - hard to reject others, hard to say no
+  - hard to refuse others, W-L balance important for me,
-  - Actually, I'd like to help others, but sometimes it takes me a lot of time
-  - I have daily work plan every day, it will disrupt my working process
-  - IM（Instant messaging）chat group, every one can ask and answer questions in this group
+  - urgent for project delivery
+  - call on weekend, urgent ok, but simple question, stackoverflow
+  - next time, ask them to search by themselves first

 7. "How would you introduce AWS in an elevator pitch?"
     PAAS - Platform as a Service, Build your project env quickly